-- Oats: I use steel-cut whole oats, but instant oats work well too.
+- Oats: I use steel-cut whole oats and instant oats.
 Don't use the oatmeal packets that are flavored with sugar and other things.

 - Whole wheat flour: I add whole wheat flour to my pancake recipe to keep them fluffy.
 I found that using only oats, make the pancakes less fluffy and more rubbery if that makes sense.